platformbuilds/OpenCompute/_posts/2025-06-22-Build-your-cloud-Cosmolet-part-1.md

 ## Enter Cosmolet: The Game-Changing Solution

-**Cosmolet** (Container Service Management and Load-balancing Outlet) is a revolutionary BGP Service Controller designed to liberate Kubernetes networking from these constraints.
-Built as a lightweight, CNI-agnostic DaemonSet, Cosmolet seamlessly bridges the gap between your Kubernetes services and any BGP-enabled network fabric.
+**Cosmolet** Container Service Management and Load-balancing Outlet a.k.a `cosmolet` is a revolutionary BGP Service Controller designed to liberate Kubernetes networking from these constraints.
+Built as a lightweight, CNI-agnostic DaemonSet, `cosmolet` seamlessly bridges the gap between your Kubernetes services and any BGP-enabled network fabric.

 ### What Makes Cosmolet Different?